mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 - Poor editing in the prose and error checking in the code.
   - There were a high number of careless grammar and code mistakes.
   - Users have [submitted fixes](https://github.com/matryer/goblueprints/pulls?q=is%3Aopen+is%3Apr), but they've been ignored for years.
-- Uses an extra JavaScript library (jQuery) in places where vanilla JavaScript would be work just as well or better.
+- Complicates examples with jQuery in places where vanilla JavaScript would be work just as well or better.
-- Uses bash scripting poorly.
+- The bash script examples felt sloppy.
-- Code quality is inconsistent
+- Code quality was inconsistent throughout the book.
   - Some examples are elegant and intuitive, while others feel like a first draft
 - There are two independent Github repos: one [from the author](https://github.com/matryer/goblueprints) and one [from the publisher](https://github.com/PacktPublishing/Go-Programming-Blueprints).
-  - The author's seems to be the correct one.
+  - [The author's repo](https://github.com/matryer/goblueprints) seems to be the correct one.
 - There are instructions for running the examples on Windows, but they seem to be untested and feel like an afterthought.
+- Some of the examples no longer compile due to third-party dependencies that have disappeared.

 ## Key Takeaways